Introduction

 Common Summer Vegetable Growing Mistakes

-Most summer vegetable problems come from small habits that make plants more stressed than they need to be.
+Most summer vegetable problems come from small habits that stress plants more than they need to.

-That is the annoying part.
-These mistakes often look harmless at first.
-A quick sprinkle of water, a seed tray left in full sun, or a row of salad crops sown during a hot spell might seem fine on the day.
+That is the frustrating part.
+A quick sprinkle of water, a seed tray left in full sun, or one big sowing in a hot spell can seem harmless at first.
 A week later, you are dealing with patchy germination, wilting seedlings or bolting vegetables.

-Here are the common summer growing mistakes to watch for.
+Here are the main mistakes to watch for.

 Watering Little and Often